Code-Institute-Submissions/nfepb-project-portfolio-1-next-level/README.md

 - **Services Offering Section**
   - This section offers a brief description of the different services that Next Level can offer to its customers.
   - An image is displayed with each description.
+  - Each image works as a link to bring the user to the Contact Page.

 ![service offering screenshot](assets/images/service-offering-screenshot.png)